What Smoking and Vaping Do to a Fatty Liver (MASLD)

 The study concluded: “Cigarette Smoke causes oxidative stress and worsens the severity of NAFLD in obese rats.
 Further studies should assess whether this finding also occurs in patients with obesity and NAFLD.

-Apart from that, various other medical sources like the ones mentioned above claim that smoking is bad for our livers and can cause a fatty liver to worsen.
-I would go as far as placing it on the same level with alcohol – and it’s clear that you should stop drinking alcohol if you have fatty liver disease.
+Various other medical sources claim that smoking is bad for our livers and can cause a fatty liver to worsen.
+I would go as far as placing it on the same level as alcohol.
+And it is clear that you should stop drinking alcohol if you have fatty liver disease.

 Taking Action